sbaksteen/ReFunge/README.md

 Also included in this repository is ReFunge Editor, a simple editor and debugger for Funge-98 programs.
 It lets you view Funge-Space, IP and stack data, and other useful variables during execution.
-The editing functionality is still in development, but it can be used for debugging purposes.

 ## Features